encodis/mokuwiki/README.md

 ### Comment directives

-Single line comments can be included in a source file: any characters on the line that occur after a double slash (`//`) will be removed.
+Single line comments can be included in a source file: any characters on the line that occur after a double slash followed by a space (`// `) will be removed.
 There are no block comments.

 ## Other features